richstokes/InfiniChat/README.md

 # InfiniChat
 InfiniChat is a command-line application that simulates conversations between two LLMs using Ollama.
-The models maintain full conversation history, allowing them to reference previous exchanges.
-No real point, I just find it interesting to watch the exchanges.
-You can have them flesh out ideas, debate things, argue, or just give vague prompts and see what happens.
+Just for fun really / I find it interesting to watch the exchanges.
+You can have them flesh out ideas, debate things, argue, or just give vague prompts and see what topics they spiral in to.

 <p align="center">
     <img src="https://github.com/richstokes/InfiniChat/blob/main/screenshot.png?raw=true" width="0%" alt="InfiniChat Screenshot">